krypdkat/AmoveoMinerMan/README.md

-# AmoveoMinerMan (v1.0.1 - Nov-18-2018) (please use the lastest for better performance)
+# AmoveoMinerMan (v1.0.1 - Nov-28-2018) (using the latest version is better)
 Download here:

+For Nvidia devices:

 Cuda version(Optimized for Nvidia devices): https://github.com/krypdkat/AmoveoMinerMan/releases/tag/1.01

+For AMD devices:

-OCL version(both AMD and Cuda, even Intel chip): https://github.com/krypdkat/AmoveoMinerMan/releases/tag/v1.0
+OCL version(both AMD and Cuda, even Intel chips): https://github.com/krypdkat/AmoveoMinerMan/releases/tag/1.01

-Currently, I'm supporting people here: https://discord.gg/RMMhFHV
+I'm supporting people at `dkat-mining` box, amoveo channel.

 Miner for Amoveo blockchain

-This miner is optimized for Nvidia devices.
-So AMD cards can not run this miner at present.

 ## Usage:
 Just run the executable file, everything will be done automatically.
 #### While mining:
 - Press [i] then [enter] to see share infomation.
 - Press [q] then [enter] to exit.
+If it doesn't exit in 10 seconds, press [Ctrl] + [C]

 ### Mining with auto-script:
 - There is an auto-mining file that restarts miner every 2 hours inside the zip file, and it makes our miner more stable

 ### RESTs API here: https://github.com/krypdkat/AmoveoMinerMan/blob/master/http.md

-#### If you are Linux miner, just don't care about below lines.
-### For Windows miner (turning off WDDM TDR)
-- [Important] In order to run this miner please turn off WDDM TDR: run UnlockWDDM_TDR.reg inside the bundle, then restart your machine.
-- FORCE_FULL_INTENSITY_DISPLAY_ACTIVE flag is deprecated.
-Please don't use it.

 Remember to Edit *your wallet address* inside config.txt